Bernabò Visconti

 Bernabò or Barnabò Visconti (1323 – 19 December 1385) was an Italian soldier and statesman who was Lord of Milan.
 Along with his brothers Matteo and Galeazzo II, he inherited the lordship of Milan from his uncle Giovanni.
-Later in 1355, he and Galeazzo II were rumoured to have murdered their brother Matteo since he endangered the regime.
+Later in 1355, he and Galeazzo II were rumored to have murdered their brother Matteo since he endangered the regime.
 When Galeazzo II died, he shared Milan's lordship with his nephew Gian Galeazzo.
-Bernabò was a ruthless despot toward his subjects and did not hesitate to face emperors and popes, including Pope Urban V. The conflict with the Church caused him several excommunications.
+Bernabò was said to be ruthless towards his subjects and did not hesitate to face emperors and popes, including Pope Urban V. The conflict with the Church caused him several excommunications.
 On 6 May 1385, his nephew Gian Galeazzo deposed him.
 Imprisoned in his castle, Trezzo sull'Adda, he died a few months later, presumably from poisoning.

 Life

 Bernabò was born in Milan, the son of Stefano Visconti and Valentina (also known as Violante and Valenza) Doria.
 Through his mother he was related to the Dorias and the Fieschis, two of the most powerful families of the Genoese nobility.
 He was named after his maternal grandfather Bernabo Doria who had once been ruler of Genoa.

-Bernabo had three sisters, Caterina and Grandiana,Taddea and three brothers Matteo,Galeazzo, and he also had a half sister Tiburzia del Carretto from his mothers first marriage.
+Bernabo had three sisters, Caterina and Grandiana, Taddea and three brothers Matteo, Galeazzo, and he also had a half sister Tiburzia del Carretto from his mothers first marriage.